elastisys/compliantkubernetes/docs/user-guide/logs.md

 ### Explicit mapping

 Explicit mappings allow us to be more precise with our field definitions taking the creative control away from elasticsearch.
-We describe everything upfront providing the structure of our data and the relevant propeties.
+We describe everything upfront providing the structure of our data and the relevant properties.

 Here is an example where we define explicitly the fields type of an index :